swati-mohanta/TL-AlexNet-Garbage-Classification/README.md

 * Experiment with **data augmentation** to reduce overfitting
 * Try **other CNN architectures** (ResNet, VGG16, MobileNet)
 * Use **Grad-CAM** for visualizing model focus areas

-Would you like me to include a small section at the end showing **how to run the script (commands and expected output)** for your README?
-It’ll make your repo more beginner-friendly.